hansonrobotics/robo_blender/README.md

 that will be tracked is selected with the /tracking_action topic.

 For example:
-   rostopic pub /cmd_blendermode std_msgs/String TrackDev
+   rostopic pub --once /cmd_blendermode std_msgs/String TrackDev

-Each ROI is denoted with a cube
+Each ROI is denoted with a cube.

 Currently, the ROI's are human faces, extracted by pi_vision from a usb video camera feed.
 Multiple cameras can be supported by adding them to